Apache Flink - Core Concepts¶

 ...

-• Sliding windows allows for overlapping periods, meaning an event can belong to multiple buckets.
+Sliding windows allow overlapping periods, meaning an event can belong to multiple buckets.
 This is particularly useful for capturing trends over time.
-The window sliding time parameter defines the duration of the window and the interval at which new windows are created.
-For example, in the following code snippet defines a new 2-second window is created every 1 second:
+The slide interval defines how often a new window starts and the window size defines its duration.
+For example, the following snippet defines a 2-second window that starts every 1 second:

 As a result, each event that arrives during this period will be included in multiple overlapping windows, enabling more granular analysis of the data stream.

-Session window begins when the data stream processes records and ends when there is a defined period of inactivity.
+A session window begins when the data stream processes records and ends after a defined period of inactivity.
 The inactivity threshold is set using a timer, which determines how long to wait before closing the window.

 The operator creates one window for each data element received.
 If there is a gap of 5 seconds without new events, the window will close.
 This makes session windows particularly useful for scenarios where you want to group events based on user activity or sessions of interaction, capturing the dynamics of intermittent data streams effectively.